 Auto - which covers your car, you, your passengers, and any damage you may do to others.

 Travel, railway, marine and aviation insurance provides coverage to goods and freight.
 Commercial insurance is quite similar to homeowners insurance because it provides coverage against natural disasters, theft, public liability, as well as industry-related risks or equipment failures.
-Other types of property insurance include: condo insurance, mobile home insurance, landlord insurance, and flood insurance
+Other types of property insurance include: condo insurance, mobile home insurance, flood insurance, landlord insurance, and business property insurance for apartment complexes.

 The kind of business being run determines the level of liability coverage you need.
 Interested businesses can use the professional liability admitted carriers list to find licensed insurance companies in Texas, or consult with a state-licensed insurance agent for guidance.
 Note that in Texas, private companies are not under any obligation to have workers' compensation insurance.
 However, the Texas Department of Insurance Division of Workers' Compensation (DWC) requires an employer to provide their employees with workers' compensation when working with any government entity.